-This early ‘zine landed just ahead of the Yamato movie’s 1977 premiere and was devoted entirely to manga with Matsumoto as a headliner.
-Despite the Yamato image on the cover, the article itself was an overview of his other titles with a reprint of his pivotal 1969 SF manga Dafuin, which was the first to use the term “Space Wave-Motion Theory.”
+This early ‘zine landed just ahead of the Yamato movie’s 1977 premiere and was devoted entirely to Leiji Matsumoto manga.
+Despite the Yamato image on the cover, the content was an overview of his other titles, including a reprint of his pivotal 1969 SF manga Daffin, which was the first to use the term “Space Wave-Motion Theory.”

 Leiji Matsumoto Anime Fantasy World

 128 pages, November 1980, Kindaieiga-sha

 This was the first large-format book to explore Matsumoto’s anime projects, which by this time included Space Pirate Captain Harlock, Galaxy Express 999 and a movie titled The Legend of Marine Snow.
 Read a short Yamato essay from this book here.

 All of Leiji Matsumoto